scala/docs.scala-lang/contribute/hacker-guide.md

 ![Response from Martin](/contribute/02-post.png)

-Now when I have an approval of the feature's author, it makes sense to start doing something.
+Now when I have the approval of the feature's author, I'll get to work!

 ### 2. Set up ###

 Hacking Scala begins with creating a branch for your work item.
-In our workflow we use [Git](http://git-scm.com/) and [GitHub](http://github.com/).
-This section of the guide provides a short walkthrough on how to use them.
-If you are new to Git, it might make sense to familiarize with it first.
+To develop Scala we use [Git](http://git-scm.com/) and [GitHub](http://github.com/).
+This section of the guide provides a short walkthrough, but if you are new to Git, it probably makes sense to familiarize with Git first.
 We recommend the [Git Pro](http://git-scm.com/book/en/) online book.

 ### Fork ###

 Log into [GitHub](http://github.com/), go to [https://github.com/scala/scala](https://github.com/scala/scala) and click the `Fork` button at the top of the page.
-This will create your own copy of our repository that will serve as a scratchpad for your experiments.
+This will create your own copy of our repository that will serve as a scratchpad for your hackings.
 If you're new to Git, don't be afraid of messing it up - there is no way you can corrupt our repository.

 ![Fork scala/scala](/contribute/03-fork.png)